BV-BRC/BV-BRC-Docs/docroot/webinar/index.rst

 * `Flaviviridae virus in ticks <https://youtu.be/v_xw06GPso8>`_ (BV-BRC)
 * `SNP and RNA-Seq analysis of bacteria transmitted by ticks - <https://youtu.be/4HnDM_KJg4U>`_ (BV-BRC)

 Introduction to BV-BRC
 ----------------------
 **February 25 - April 1, 2022**.
 This webinar series provides overviews of each major aspect of the BV-BRC resource.
-The webinars were recorded and are available from the links below. `(Click here to see the original webinar announcement and schedule) <https://www.bv-brc.org/docs/webinar/bv-brc_intro.html>`_.
+The webinars were recorded and are available from the links below.
+(Click `here <https://www.bv-brc.org/docs/webinar/bv-brc_intro.html>`_ to see the original webinar announcement and schedule).

 * `Introduction to BV-BRC <https://youtu.be/sPh9syjXpuA>`_
 * `Bacterial data in BV-BRC <https://youtu.be/efNsqDFFCi0>`_